fastapi/fastapi/docs/en/docs/deployment/concepts.md

 Now, when the program loads things in memory, for example, a machine learning model in a variable, or the contents of a large file in a variable, all that **consumes a bit of the memory (RAM)** of the server.

 And multiple processes normally **don't share any memory**.
-This means that each running process has its own: things, variables, and memory.
+This means that each running process has its own things, variables, and memory.
 And if you are consuming a large amount of memory in your code, **each process** will consume an equivalent amount of memory.

 ### Server Memory